shani32/MessagingApp/README.md

 As a part of full stack web bootcamp, we requested to build a MERN project.
 So we decided to build chat app because we thinks it is important to connect people.
-For now, our website have register and login with authentication, chat with people, and add gif/images and reactions and of course remove them.
+For now, our website has register and login with authentication, chat with people, and add gif/images and reactions and of course remove them.
 Moreover, we added the abillity to open chat groups.